jrsai/SnoozePlay/README.md

 <p> The SpotiPi is an automated home entertainment system that is also equipped with an advanced security system.  </p>

 <h1> What is does </h1>
 <p> Using laser tripwires, the system keeps track of the number of people in the room and also plays music depending on where the user is in the house.
-By the click of a button, the user can switch it to security mode where the Pi Camera works along with the laser tripwires to detect any motion and capture a picture. </p>
+By the click of a button, the user can switch it to security mode where the Pi Camera works along with the laser tripwires to detect any motion and capture a <a href="https://github.com/jrsai/SnoozePlay/blob/master/images/intruder1.jpg">  picture. </a> </p>

 <h1> How it was built </h1>
 <p>